 The number of students admitted into DNP programs increased 49% during these five years.
+Several ARNP programs moved from a Master's program to a DNP ARNP program and numbers admitted reflect these changes in Figure 22 and Figure 23.
 The number of applicants also increased 40%, with an average of 410 students admitted into DNP programs every year and an average acceptance rate of 65% for students who meet program requirements.